 PDFs were introduced to ease the sharing of documents between computers and across operating system platforms.
-They cannot be modified, but provide a complete and accurate snapshot of a document, including all text and images, to share with others for commenting or printing.
+They provide a complete and accurate snapshot of a document, including all text and images, to share with others for commenting or printing.

 Tagged Image File

-Very large raster files that don’t lose their quality.
+Very large raster files that don’t lose their quality unless you start to scale the file up.
 No matter how many times you copy or resave a TIFF file, it always maintains the quality of the original file.
 This file type should be used for print only —mainly for high resolution photographs.

 Web File Types